borgaar/grep-backend/README.md

 ### API Documentation

 The API documentation can be found by running the backend server and navigating to `http://localhost:8080/swagger-ui/index.html` in your browser.
+The OpenAPI spec can be found at `http://localhost:8080/v3/api-docs`.